DualSPHysics/DesignSPHysics/CONTRIBUTING.md

 To implement a new UI component with a feature just create, for example, a button and a function to execute when pressed.

 The main data structure is a Python Dictionary with different data attached to its keys.
-To see a reference to the structure, check the `get_default_data()` function in `mod.utils`.
+To see a reference to the structure, check the `get_default_data()` function in `mod.file_tools`.

 # Need more help?
 If you need help on how to contribute please contact one of the following people